Émile Henry (anarchist): Birth of mass and modern terrorism

 Ferragu places Henry alongside Léon Léauthier and Santiago Salvador as one of the early founders of modern terrorism.
 However, since Léauthier refrained from theorizing this form of terrorism during his trial to avoid the death penalty, and Salvador’s trial took place later in the year, Henry was, in fact, the first to fully articulate this ideology.
 This characterization is supported by Merriman and Badier from different perspectives but is criticized by Salomé, who argues that Henry’s attack still targeted a specific bourgeois enemy rather than society as a whole.
 For Petit, such a shift in Henry's plans isn't connected to anarchism but rather to the romantic motivations driving him.
 This, Petit argues, is evident in the unprepared and erratic nature of Henry's actions.

 While this form of indiscriminate terrorism had little impact on later anarchist terrorism, which either faded away or returned to more traditional forms of tyrannicide, it was quickly adopted by various terrorist groups well into the 21st century.
 Merriman highlights Henry’s intellectual shift, in which he came to see society as a whole as guilty and thus a legitimate target, as an idea that later resurfaced in very different forms of terrorism, including Islamist terrorism in the early 21st century.
 However, he warns that such comparisons must be made with great caution, as the respective ideologies are vastly different.
 Still, this notion of a guilty and indiscriminately targeted society is a common thread between Henry and these later movements.

 Ferragu describes this massification of terrorism as follows:

+By striking 'into the crowd', Émile Henry redefined the framework of the attack, ultimately moving beyond the old model of tyrannicide in favor of a modern form of terrorism—one that blindly targets a society defined both as an enemy and as an objective adversary (the 'bourgeoisie').